-Breckenridge Brewery is becoming a well-known American brewing company that is based out of Littleton, Colorado, but has multiple breweries and taste rooms across the state.
+Breckenridge Brewery is becoming a well-known American brewing company that is based out of Littleton, Colorado.
+It has multiple breweries and taste rooms across the state.
 The art of craft beer brewing can take many different twists and turns to create a signature brew and accompanying ales.
 Beer flavors and undertones can range from crisp and clean to dark and toasty, fruity and spicy, or malty and sweet.

 Many fans especially enjoy the Juice Drop line of beers that feature soft and intensely lush hoppy flavors and aromas.
 To gain a brew with a nuanced fruity flavor requires keen attention to the fermentation process.
 And, the hoppy flavor is unique to the type and quality of grains used.
-With this line of craft beers, Breckenridge Brewery has succeeded in a milder tasting beer for those fans who do not prefer the rich and somewhat bitter taste of darker ales.
+With this line of craft beers, Breckenridge Brewery has succeeded in a milder-tasting beer for those fans who do not prefer the rich and somewhat bitter taste of darker ales.